Christian-Madlansacay/Assist/README.md

 Open the `config.yml` file in a text editor and set all the required values to your needs.

 **Step 4**
-Open a terminal in the folder.
+Open a terminal in the folder downloaded.

 **Step 5**
+Run the command `pip install -r requirements.txt`.

+**Step 6**
 Run the command `python main.py` (`python3 main.py` on Linux)

 ## Credits